Chaos;Child: Release

-Chaos;Child was originally planned to be released on November 27, 2014 in Japan for the Xbox One, but was delayed, and was released on December 18, 2014.
+Chaos;Child was originally planned to be released on November 27, 2014, in Japan for the Xbox One, but was delayed, and was released on December 18, 2014.
 It was later ported to the PlayStation 3, PlayStation 4 and PlayStation Vita, and released on June 25, 2015; additionally, a Microsoft Windows version was released on April 28, 2016, an iOS version on January 31, 2017, and an Android version on May 28, 2017.
 The PlayStation 4 and PlayStation Vita versions were published by PQube in Europe on October 13, 2017, and digitally in North America on October 17, with a physical North American release following on October 24; the Windows version was published internationally by Spike Chunsoft on January 22, 2019.
 Chaos;Head Noah / Chaos;Child Double Pack, which bundles Chaos;Child with Chaos;Head Noah, was released for the Nintendo Switch on February 24, 2022, in Japan.

 A limited edition of the Japanese PlayStation 3, PlayStation 4 and PlayStation Vita versions was made available, which includes a drama CD and a "present box" paper craft.
 The Western console release was also made available in a "Gigalomaniac Edition", which includes an artbook, a soundtrack and a set of pin badges.

 Reception

 Chaos;Child was generally well received by critics, according to the review aggregator Metacritic.
 Richard Eisenbeis at Kotaku called the game excellent, and a good addition to the series.
 He enjoyed the story, calling the mystery "thrilling", and saying that the "disturbing and intriguing" murders were one of the best aspects of it.
+James Galizo of RPG Site also enjoyed this describing the visual novel as " one of the best in the genre", but did warn that due to the gruesome nature it wouldn't be for everybody.
+While Wes Playfair at NookGaming was also positive overall and recommended the visual novel, he noted that the amount of typos and typesetting errors was " staggering" for a professional release and felt Chaos;Child didn't live up to its predecessor overall.

-He also enjoyed the game's characters, calling them deep and layered, and said that watching them try to outwit others' powers and using their own to the fullest was another highlight.
+Richard Eisenbeis at Kotaku enjoyed the game's characters, calling them deep and layered, and said that watching them try to outwit others' powers and using their own to the fullest was another highlight.
 He liked how the developers had gone "all in" when making the branch routes; the thing he liked the most about them was the consistency of the characters and their motivations between different routes.
 He found the game to be very long, however, taking him over 70 hours to play through, which he said could be a potential flaw.